alillje/visual-grid-generator/README.md

 In the project directory, you can run:

 ### `npm install`

 Installs all necessary dependencies for the project.

 ### `npm start`

+Make sure to run npm install before running this script.
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.